Going Home~ Travel Options

 As far as most GPS systems are concerned, Jethro Lane ends in a cul de sac.
-Straight ahead is a private paved continuation of Jethro.
-We are the second driveway on the right with white posts, gate and gravel lane.
+Straight ahead is a private paved continuation of Jethro Lane.
+318 is the second driveway on the right with white posts, gate and gravel lane.

 If your puppy whines or cries and doesn’t want to settle in for the trip, try playing the CD located in his folder.
 He has been listening to this music for weeks and will recognize it as familiar and comforting.

-Your puppy ‘take home bag’ will include, among other things:
+Your puppy’s ‘take home tote’ will include, among other things:

-Water, bowl, food, blanket, toy, treats and pick-up bags.
+- Water, bowl, food, collar, leash, comfy blanket, toy, treats, disposable potty pads and pick-up bags.